At one point in time this past weekend a stadium full of people, while present for an Playoff Game, chanted for to come in and save the day for the .

 Let's pause for a minute and go back to the Houston Texans.

-The new doormat for the and the 2015 Dallas Cowboys actually have a lot in common.
+The new doormat for the Kansas City Chiefs and the 2015 Dallas Cowboys actually have a lot in common.
 They both had sub-par play at the quarterback position and were both carried by strong defenses.
 Obviously the Cowboys lost Tony Romo, but how did the Texans find themselves in such a precarious situation?

 We'll rewind this thing a little bit more.
 In 2012 the Texans won their division and a playoff game… a lot like the 2014 Dallas Cowboys.